Frequently Asked Questions

 The process is very simple and completely free for any interested company.
 To gain access to the ESPA-X Community, all we need from you is the following:

-- a short description of the planned ESPA-X based solution,
+- a short description of your planned ESPA-X based solution,

-- your (informal) permission that we may publish your company name on the ESPA-X website,
+- your (informal) permission that we may publish your company name and details on the ESPA-X website,

 - a contact person within your company (name, function, and contact data) for all questions related to ESPA-X, as well as

-- your company logo as a vector graphic or high-resolution bitmap.
+- your company logo ideally as a vector graphic or as a high-resolution pixel graphic (e.g. JPG or PNG).

 Please send all of these information and data to firstname.lastname@example.org.